zaiisao/Documentation/en/Interactive Broadcast/multi_user_video_windows.md

 If we set the subscribing stream to the 1-N Mode (set one stream as high and the rest as low), then a maximum of 17 users can join as hosts in an interactive broadcast without any network latency.

-> A maximum of 17 users are supported on the PC platform, while a maximum of 7 users are supported on the mobile platform.
+> A maximum of 17 users is supported on the PC platform, while a maximum of 7 users is supported on the mobile platform.

 ## Implementation

 Before proceeding, ensure that you implement a basic live broadcast in your project.
 See [Start a Live Broadcast](../../en/Interactive%20Broadcast/start_live_windows.md) for details.

-Refer to the following steps to enable the video conference of 7+ Users:
+Refer to the following steps to enable the video conference of 7+ users:
 1. Before joining a channel, call  `setParameters("{"che.audio.live_for_comm":true}")` to enable multi-party live broadcast mode.

 > If the version of SDK is v2.3.1 or earlier, you need to call `setParameters("{\"che.video.moreFecSchemeEnable\":true}”)` to enable ULP FEC and improve the reliability of data transmission.

 2. After joining a channel, the hosts call the `enableDualStreamMode` method to enable the [video dual stream mode](https://docs.agora.io/en/Agora%20Platform/terms?platform=All%20Platforms#a-name-dualadual-stream-mode).
-	> After calling the method successfully, the SDK proportionate the parameters of the low-video stream to the parameters of the high-video stream.
+	> After calling the method successfully, the SDK automatically sets the parameters of the low-video stream according to the parameters of the high-video stream.

-3. The hosts call the `setRemoteVideoStreamType` method to set one subscribed video stream as the high-video stream and other susbcribed streams as the low-video stream.
+3. The hosts call the `setRemoteVideoStreamType` method to set one subscribed video stream as the high-video stream and other susbcribed streams as the low-video streams.
 	> Agora does not recommend using video profiles that exceed either a resolution of 640 x 480 or a frame rate of 30 fps.
 	> <table>
 <colgroup>